 Water lift is the other spec that helps determine total air wattage.
 This quality defines the central vac’s ability to suck water.
 However, this rating is determined with a top-down flush arrangement, so be sure to keep that in mind when you are using the central vac.

 The size of the house will, in part, determine your central vac’s suction.
 The larger the house, the more powerful your vac must be or suffer from lost suction due to a diffuse air flow.
 However, many central vacs are rated for houses bigger than their power may truly serve well.

 This is purely a personal taste feature.
 If you have a small house or the central vac will be located in area where people congregate, the noise level will be more important.
 If the house is larger and the central vac can be stored in a corner, basement, or somewhere else similar, this should not be a concern.

 After a thorough look, we see that not all central vacs are created equally, but that does not necessarily mean one is simply better than the other.
 All of these central vacs fill a niche, and within that niche they are generally superior.

 Of course, it does have some limitation in regards to the size of the house for which it is rated, and it is also one of the more expensive items on our list.
 Moreover, the engine design is a thru flow instead of a bypass.

-Still, this does not prevent the Purvac from claiming the top water lift rating, and the single stage engine should prevent too many issues with repair.
+Still, this does not prevent that vacs from claiming the top water lift rating, and the single stage engine should prevent too many issues with repair.
 Moreover, it is whisper quiet and generates the most sheer power.